 To help determine exactly what you may want in your house, you will have to do research on what is out there in your area.
 We also encourage you to not be limited to only what is available or commonly used in New Zealand.
 The rest of the world has some great technology that has been proven over decades that hasn’t hit the mainstream NZ market yet.
 We will be touching on some of these in the “Designing A House” section later.
 Some builders will help you incorporate these, and others may not.

 When talking with your builder, they should be able to provide you with an approximate timeline for your build.
 A very fast build time may be as short as 4 months, while some may take as long as a year.
-The average length of time to build a house in NZ is 6 moths.
+The average length of time to build a house in NZ is 6 months.
 This does not include the conservative estimate of 10-16 weeks to create plans and get council approval.
 Keep in mind that the longer the build, the more it will cost you, even with a fixed price build contract.
 You will not be able to inhabit your new build until you get the final Code of Compliance (COC), so you will be paying for both your current lodging as well as paying on progress payments for your new build.
 Therefore, if a build takes an extra 6 months due to delays, that is additional 6 months of duplicate lodging expenses you will incur.
 If your builder has a history of running behind, you may want to consider installing a ‘sunset clause’ in your contract to cover extended expenses for double mortgages/rent.
 If your builder falls behind your target completion date, they are penalized financially.
 If your builder isn’t confident in discussing this with you, that may be an indication that they don’t think the timeline that they provided is realistic.

 What can significantly improve the building process is having a builder that is very good at scheduling subcontracting as well as an initial eye for quality.
 Reducing time through efficient scheduling and overlapping subbies (as possible) is a great way to speed up a build.
 There are several building planning software packages available and a contractor that uses them has an advantage in scheduling over a builder that doesn’t.
 The software can also provide and use Gannt charts to give realistic timelines and expectations to your building milestones.
 An initial eye for quality will ensure that either mistakes don’t happen, or they are caught soon so minimize the extent of rework or prevent failed building inspections.
 Again, proper use of Gannt charts will give realistic timelines when unavoidable delays do occur.

 Appropriate pricing is typically the primary concern for most.
 Many consumers will base their builder selection based only on this criterion to ensure that they get the biggest (not best) home for the money.
 However, this isn’t always the best decision and may be a false measure if comparing initial costs vs. overall costs.
 There are many builders, both large and small, that have cut corners to reduce cost and pricing to win your bid.
 This may mean using the lowest price materials and appliances with less concern for overall performance, or even using inferior building products and practices.
-These can result in builds with lower quality, and in some instances are completely unsafe (Bella Vista).
+These can result in builds with lower quality, and in some instances are completely unsafe (google Bella Vista).
 When you are talking with any builder, please weigh what you are buying against the quality and performance you are getting.
 We will discuss some of these options to provide higher quality in the “Designing A House” section.

 What we have noticed when talking with NZ builders is that the larger companies tend to offer competitive pricing and may lead or promote those prices.
 This is opposed to smaller builders that may have to work up an individual quote.
 There are a couple of legitimate reasons for this.
 Larger builders build more houses so have access to consistent building expectations and discount bulk pricing.
 They may have greater negotiating power with wholesalers and suppliers so they may be able to pass on their savings as better pricing which they may pass to you.
 They may also have enough constant business that they directly employ their subcontractors (plumbers, electricians, bricklayers, etc…) Since the workers are company employees instead of subcontractors, this eliminates some of middleman profit.
 They may also have a plan in place that works and can even deliver faster build times.